 The following resources are intended to help NCSC members stay informed, network, and access the products and services they need to be successful.
 The Co-op does not endorse any particular resource.
 If you have ideas for resources to be included here, please contact the webmaster.

-The most reliable and up-to-date resources for buying/selling equipment continue to be Craigslist and eBay.
+The most reliable and up-to-date resources for buying/selling equipment continue to be Craigslist, eBay and Facebook Marketplace.
 If you’re particularly interested in buying from/selling to NCSC members, feel free to post to our Facebook page.

 Those interested in collaborating on musical projects, finding bandmates, or co-writing are encouraged to use existing online resources to solicit collaborators.
 Facebook is a great resource.
-Suggestions include:
+Other suggestions include:

 - North Carolina Songwriters Co-op